kosamson/RaavaApp/README.md

 #### Steps
 1. Open up your operating system's command line utility/terminal (Windows: Command Prompt, Mac & Linux: Terminal)
-2. Navigate to your local cloned directory of this RaavaApp repository (using the `cd` command)
+2. Navigate to your local cloned directory of this RaavaApp repository
 3. Navigate to the `src` directory
 4. Enter into console: `python init.py`